Hyperbolic geometry and pointwise ergodic theorems: Ergodic theorems for general real rank one groups

 \subsection{Proof of the ergodic theorems for real rank one groups}

-Let us prove the ergodic theorems for averages on real rank one groups, starting with the radial case. \begin{thm} Let $G$ be a connected simple Lie group of real rank and finite center, and fix any invariant Riemannian metric on the symmetric space $G/K$.
+Let us prove the ergodic theorems for averages on real rank one groups, starting with the radial case.
+We will start by assuming $G$ is the adjoint group, and complete the argument for the general case at the end of the section. \begin{thm} Let $G$ be a connected simple Lie group of real rank and finite center, and fix any invariant Riemannian metric on the symmetric space $G/K$.
 Then $\sigma_{r,\epsilon}$ and $\beta_r$ are good averaging families, for every fixed $\epsilon > 0$. \end{thm}